Should I Be Screened for Lung Cancer?

 - COPD or pulmonary fibrosis.

 If you do not fit all of this criteria but have some of these risk factors, talk to your doctor about whether it makes sense for you to consider screening.
-If you are a veteran and were exposed to Agent Orange, you should also talk with your doctor about your risk for lung cancer.
+If you are a veteran and were exposed to Agent Orange or other toxins, you should also talk with your doctor about your risk for lung cancer.

 It is also important to know that, as in any screening, there are risks: